Employer of Record

 Fixed-Term and Indefinite-Term Contracts

-Indefinite-term contracts are the most common type of employment agreement in Poland, though fixed-term contracts are becoming increasingly prevalent.
+Indefinite-term contracts are the most common type of employment agreement in Poland, though fixed-term contracts are also widely used.
 A fixed-term contract specifies an employment duration, either through an end date or an event marking the contract’s conclusion.

 Key rules for fixed-term contracts include: